cosmo0920/fluent-plugin-storage-memcached/README.md

 <storage>
   @type memcached

-  path my_key # or conf.arg will be used as redis key host localhost     # localhost is default port 11211         # 11211 is default
+  path my_key # or conf.arg will be used as memcached key host localhost     # localhost is default port 11211         # 11211 is default
   namespace app_v1   # app_v1 is default